Wallerawang

 AreaSearch assessment of residential development drivers sees a low level of activity in Wallerawang, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Wallerawang has recorded around 5 residential properties granted approval each year.
-Over the past 5 financial years (between FY-21 and FY-25), approximately 29 homes were approved, with an additional 2 approved so far in FY-26.
-Despite population decline over recent years, development activity has been adequate relative to other areas, which is positive for buyers.
+Wallerawang has recorded approximately five residential properties granted approval each year.
+Between the financial years 2021 and 2025, around 28 homes were approved, with three more approved so far in the current financial year of 2026.
+The population decline over recent years has been accompanied by adequate development activity relative to population size, which is beneficial for buyers.

 Frequently Asked Questions - Development